stormpath/stormpath-sdk-php/README.md

 ### Download the source code

-[Click here to download the source (.zip)](https://github.com/stormpath/stormpath-sdk-php/zipball/master) which includes all dependencies, with the exception of HTTP_Request2.
+Go to the [tags directory](https://github.com/stormpath/stormpath-sdk-php/tags) and download the latest version of the SDK which includes all dependencies, with the exception of HTTP_Request2.

 The HTTP_Request2 dependency must be installed via PEAR (version 2.1.1 is the minimum required).